IRTF-HRPC/draft-association/draft-association.md

 For the purposes of civic participation and freedom of association and assembly in particular it is critical that IRC’s federated design allows many interoperable, yet customisable, instances and basic assurance of confidentiality through transport encryption.
 We investigate the particular aspect of agency in membership through moderation in the section 'Block Together Now: IRC and Refusals' below.

 ### WebRTC
 Multi-party video conferencing protocols like WebRTC {{RFC6176}} {{RFC7118}} allow for robust, bandwidth-adaptive, wideband and super-wideband video and audio discussions in groups.
+However, it comes with many different configuration options, which can leave users open to unexpected privacy leakages:

     ‘The WebRTC protocol was designed to enable responsive real-time communications over the Internet, and is instrumental in allowing streaming video and conferencing applications to run in the browser.
 In order to easily facilitate direct connections between computers (bypassing the need for a central server to act as a gatekeeper), WebRTC provides functionality to automatically collect the local and public IP addresses of Internet users (ICE or STUN).
 These functions do not require consent from the user, and can be instantiated by sites that a user visits without their awareness.
-The potential privacy implications of this aspect of WebRTC are well documented, and certain browsers have provided options to limit its behavior.’ {{AndersonGuarnieri}}.
+The potential privacy implications of this aspect of WebRTC are well documented, and certain browsers have provided options to limit its behavior.’
+{{AndersonGuarnieri}}

 Even though some multi-party video conferencing tools facilitate freedom of assembly and association, their own configuration might might pose concrete risks for those who use them.
-One the one hand WebRTC is providing resilient channels of communications, but on the other hand it also exposes information about those who are using the tool which might lead to increased surveillance, identification and the consequences that might be derived from that.
+On the one hand WebRTC is providing resilient channels of communications, but on the other hand it also exposes information about those who are using the tool which might lead to increased surveillance, identification and the consequences that might be derived from that.
 This is especially concerning because the usage of a VPN does not protect against the exposure of IP addresses {{Crawford}}.

-The risk of surveillance is also true in an offline space, but this is generally easy to analyze for the end-user.
+The risk of surveillance is also exists in an offline space, but this is generally slight easier to analyze for the end-user.
 Security and privacy expectations of the end-user could be either improved or made explicit.
 This in turn would result in a more secure and/or private exercise of the right to freedom of assembly or association.

 ### Peer-to-peer networking
 At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
 According to {{Benkler}} these networks imply ‘open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.’ {{Benkler}}.